-When a need for a permanent staff position is identified, you will work with the Administrator on the hiring and recruitment process.
+When a need for a permanent staff position is identified, you will work with the HR Specialist throughout the hiring and recruitment process.
 Permanent staff positions must be filled through competitive recruitments.
-This remains true even if you have a temporary employee you would like to make permanent.
+This remains true even if you have a temporary employee you want to make permanent.

 Hiring and recruitment process

-Below are 11 steps to follow when initiating the hiring of a permanent staff position.
-If you are recruiting for a replacement with no change in job duties, begin at step 4.
+Below are 11 steps to follow when initiating a permanent staff hire.
+If you are recruiting for a replacement, with no change in job duties, begin at step 4.

 1. Identify payroll title and salary range

-The Research scientist/engineer job classification has eight grade levels, from assistant to sr. principal.
-Grade levels are assigned based on a combination of position specific factors including education/experience required, job content, responsibility for and impact on end results, and supervisory responsibility.
-Within this document, you will find the different factors that help determine what grade level is appropriate.
+The Research Scientist/Engineer job classification has eight grade levels that correspond with a salary range.
+Grade levels are determined by a combination of position specific factors including education/experience required, duties and responsibilities, level of effort and influence expected on research projects, and supervisory responsibility.
+Within this document, you will select from a range of competencies to help determine which grade level is appropriate.

-Salary scale: Pay scale for Research scientist/engineer's can be found here (Appendix).RSE Career Path Guidelines - Competencies
+Pay scale for Research Scientist/Engineers can be found here (Appendix I).RSE Career Path Guidelines - Competencies

-Contact the Administrator to discuss the duties and responsibilities of the position.
+Contact the HR Specialist to discuss the duties and responsibilities of the position.
 They will help you determine the most appropriate payroll title.

 Payroll titles/descriptions and salary tables:

 2. Draft a job description